merely-useful/py-rse/index.md

 ## Labeling Issues {#teams-labels}

+The bigger or older a project gets, the harder it is to find things---unless, that is, the project's members put in a bit of work to make things findable [@Lin2020].
 Issue trackers let project members add \gref{labels}{issue_label} to issues\index{issue (in project)!label}
 to make things easier to search and organize.
 Labels are also often called \gref{tags}{tag};\index{tags (for issues in project)}